Yukon Heritage Day

 - Mount Logan is the highest peak in Canada.

-- The Yukon’s Carcross Desert is only 2.6 square kilometers.
-This makes it the smallest desert in the world.
+- The Yukon’s Carcross Desert is only 2.6 square kilometers, making it the smallest desert in the world.

-- The word Yukon comes from the Native word “Yuk-un-ah,” a word that means “great river.”
+- The word ‘Yukon’ comes from the Native word “Yuk-un-ah,” which means “great river.”

 Observing Yukon Heritage Day

 In the capital of Whitehorse, the Yukon Sourdough Rendezvous is held every year on this date.
-This winter festival has been observed since the mid-1940s but since Yukon Heritage Day has become a holiday, it’s been set up to be celebrated on the holiday.
+This winter festival has been observed since the mid-1940s, but since Yukon Heritage Day has become a holiday, it has been set up to be celebrated on the holiday.

 This festival includes air shows, sled dog races, snow sculpture contests, and the crowning of a Festival Queen.
 Other events that take place on this day include parades, plays, concerts, and even fireworks.